The art of the dinner party

-There are the larger affairs .. gatherings centered around food .. more of a pass through, if you will.
-Lots of people .. all nice mind you .. but I tend to feel slightly awkward .. socially inept, though I know it's not true.
-I'm not the best at the mingle.. my silent introvert waiting to head home, put on my jammies, and sit in front of my computer.
+There are the larger affairs, gatherings centered around food that is more of a pass-through if you will.
+Lots of people, all nice mind you, but I tend to feel slightly awkward although I know I shouldn't.
+I'm not the best at the mingle.
+My silent introvert is waiting to head home, put on my jammies, and sit in front of my computer.

-The part of me that feels the bite of miss asks .. for the people in my life .. those that I really want to connect with in a way that's meaningful .. have I made the time? .. invited them into my space? .. and the opportunity to share a meal is often the best facilitator.
+The part of me that feels the bite of miss asks, for the people in my life, those that I really want to connect with, in a meaningful way, have I made the time?
+Invited them into my space?
+The opportunity to share a meal is often the best facilitator.

-So this weekend .. when we were on the receiving end of a very special invitation ..
-I was terribly excited.
-I knew the woman of the house was a fantastic cook .. what to bring that would be of the same caliber?
+So this weekend, when we were on the receiving end of a very special invitation, I was excited.
+I knew the woman of the house was a fantastic cook and wondered what to bring that would be of the same caliber?

 Wine and dessert were ours.
-The Chef gladly took wine.. bless him extra for sparing me the decisions.
-He's got the world of pairings down cold.
+My husband gladly took wine.
+Bless him extra for sparing me the decisions.
+He has the world of wine pairings down cold.

 I had dessert.

-It used to be dessert defaulted to something made with chocolate .. high calorie .. completely decadent.
+It used to be dessert defaulted to something made with chocolate, that was high calorie and completely decadent.
 Recipes abound that fit the bill.
-The reality ..
-I've realized .. is that if one puts enough chocolate, sugar, and cream together in a vessel & bakes at 350 until brown .. it's bound to taste pretty darn good.
+The reality, I've realized, is that if one puts enough chocolate, sugar, and cream together in a vessel and bakes at 350 until brown, it's bound to taste good.

-Since I've begun eating differently .. go-to favorites have been harder to come by.. which seems to make them all the more special.
-I do have some .. a small but mighty collection .. but I'm always on the hunt for others.
+Since I've begun eating differently, go-to recipes have been harder to come by.
+Something that makes them all the more special.
+I do have some, a small but mighty collection, but I'm always on the hunt for others.

-It just so happened .. that the August issue of Food & Wine .. made an appearance on my mother's kitchen counter
+It just so happened, that the August issue of Food & Wine made an appearance on my mom's kitchen counter

-Thumbing through .. the pictures were beautiful .. lots and lots of summertime veggies.. wait .. page 72 .. is that ice cream?
-Wait .. no .. oh my .. it's yogurt infused with lemon .. blueberries, mango, pistachios ..
+Thumbing through, the pictures were beautiful with lots and lots of summertime veggies.
+Wait, on page 72, is that ice cream?
+Oh my, it's yogurt infused with lemon, blueberries, mango, and pistachios

 The dessert go-to list has now increased by one

-Thank-you for the invite .. it was such a wonderful meal .. but most important were the people we got to share it with.
+Thank you for the invite, my friend.
+It was such a wonderful meal, but most important were the people we got to share it with.

 Lemony Frozen-Yogurt Terrine with Blueberries and Mango

-- 1 1/2 tablespoons finely grated lemon zest
+- 1 ½ Tbsp finely grated lemon zest

-- 2 mangoes—peeled cut off the pit and coarsely chopped (3 cups)
+- 2 mangoes, peeled, pitted, and coarsely chopped (~ 3 cups)

 - Carefully unmold the terrine onto a platter; peel off the plastic wrap.
-Cut the terrine into 1/2-inch-thick slices, rinsing the knife under hot water and drying it between cuts.
+Cut the terrine into ½" thick slices, rinsing the knife under hot water and drying it between cuts.
 Serve with the chilled mango puree.